Schedule

 Automation example

 A schedule creates an on/off (schedule) sensor within the times set.
-Using the thermostat schedule example above, you can turn on your thermostat:
+By incorporating the light_schedule example from above in an automation, we can turn on a light when the schedule is active.

 entity_id: